Donald L. Ritter: Anti-communism and human rights

-Ritter also championed human rights and opposed what he saw as Soviet expansionist activity in Afghanistan, Cuba, Central America, Eastern Europe, the Baltic states, Ukraine, and elsewhere.
+Ritter was a champion of human rights and opposed what he saw as the Soviet Union's expansionist activity in Afghanistan, Cuba, Central America, Eastern Europe, and elsewhere.
 In addition to his service on the Commission on Security and Cooperation in Europe, Ritter was the founding chairman of the Ad Hoc Committee on the Baltic States and Ukraine whose co-chairmen were Dennis Hertel (D-MI) and U.S. Senator Donald Riegle (D-MI).
-At the Washington Monument in 1983, Ritter addressed a memorial rally in support of millions of Ukrainians who were killed in the forced starvation employed by Josef Stalin in the Holodomor in the early 1930s.
+At the Washington Monument in 1983, Ritter addressed a memorial rally in support of millions of Ukrainians who were killed in the forced starvation employed by Josef Stalin in the man-made famine of the Holodomor in the early 1930s.

-Ritter speaks fluent Russian and had studied Russian language and literature, culture, and history as a hobby while at MIT.
-He was introduced to Russian language study by Alexander Isaacovich Lipson, who was teaching at Harvard and MIT at the time.
+Ritter speaks fluent Russian and studied Russian literature, culture, and history as a hobby at MIT.
+He was introduced to Russian language study by Alexander Isaacovich Lipson, a professor at Harvard and MIT at the time.

 Ritter was a leader in Congress in opposition to the Soviet invasion of Afghanistan in 1979.
 He spent the next decade in Congress working with Afghans to evict the Soviet invaders.
-He authored the "Material Assistance to Afghanistan" legislation in Congress (Ritter-Tsongas) in 1982, created the Congressional Task Force on Afghanistan (Ritter-Humphrey) to promote such "material assistance" of all kinds to the Afghan resistance, convened meetings on Afghanistan with representatives of the U.S. Department of State, Defense Intelligence Agency, Central Intelligence Agency, and Federal Bureau of Investigation to enhance U.S. assistance to Afghan resistance fighters, and used his ranking position on the Commission on Security and Cooperation in Europe to expand its focus from Eastern Europe and the Soviet Union to also address the Soviets' illegal invasion, occupation, and destruction of Afghanistan, which violated the Soviet-signed Helsinki Accords.
+He authored the "Material Assistance to Afghanistan" legislation, also known as Ritter-Tsongas, in 1982, created the Congressional Task Force on Afghanistan (Ritter-Humphrey) to promote "material assistance" of all kinds to the Afghan resistance, convened meetings on Afghanistan with representatives of the U.S. Department of State, Defense Intelligence Agency, Central Intelligence Agency, and Federal Bureau of Investigation to enhance U.S. assistance to the Afghan resistance, and used his ranking position on the Commission on Security and Cooperation in Europe to expand the Commission's focus from Eastern Europe and the Soviet Union to also address the Soviets' illegal invasion, occupation, and destruction of Afghanistan, which violated the Soviet-signed Helsinki Accords.

 Congressional voting record

 Ritter enjoyed consistently high rankings from conservative interest groups and correspondingly low rankings from liberal ones.
-However, while his district was ancestrally Democratic, it had a considerable tinge of social conservatism.
-Also, it had a significant number of Hungarian, Polish, Slovak, and Ukrainian-Americans who supported Ritter's strong anti-communism.
-Partly due to this, after his initial run for Congress, he was reelected six more times without serious difficulty.
-For example, even in 1982 and 1986, which were bad years for Republicans nationally, Ritter was reelected with 57 percent and 56 percent of the vote, respectively.
+While his eastern Pennsylvania district was ancestrally Democratic, it also had a considerable tinge of social conservatism and a significant number of Hungarian, Polish, Slovak, and Ukrainian Americans who supported Ritter's strong anti-communism.
+Partly due to this, after his initial run for Congress in 1979, he was reelected six more times without serious difficulty.
+Even in 1982 and 1986, which were bad years for Republicans nationally, Ritter was reelected with 57 percent and 56 percent of the vote, respectively.

 In 1992, with Ross Perot running as an Independent and George H. W. Bush only securing 36% of the vote in his failed presidential reelection bid, Ritter lost what would have been his seventh reelection in a close race against Democrat State Representative Paul McHale.